Valorant: Agents

-Duelist

 Duelists specialize in attacking and entering a bomb site for the team.
 Riot's official definition for duelists is "self-sufficient fraggers."
 Duelists mainly create space for their team while entering onto a site, giving their teammates information, and making entering a site easier.
 Their abilities tend to consist of flashes which blind enemies, and movement-based abilities that allow for them to cover large distances faster than other agents.
 This type of ability kit allows for duelists to shine best when they are able to catch players off guard and get impact frags.
 On attack, duelists are most often expected to play forward, leading the attack.
 They are expected to be in front of everyone to get opening picks on enemies since their abilities often give them a competitive advantage when gunfighting an enemy.
 On defense, duelists will be holding choke points where enemies try to enter sites.
 Due to the mobility in their kits, they are able to get a pick and reposition, giving their team a numbers advantage.
-The Duelists are Jett, Neon, Pheonix, Raze, Reyna, and Yoru.

-Sentinel

 Sentinels are the defensive line, which specializes in locking down sites and protecting teammates from enemies.
 Their abilities mainly consist of static 'objects' that are obstacles to the enemies.
 These objects can give the team valuable information and/or deal damage.
 On attack, sentinels can use their abilities to cut off certain parts of the map or set up 'objects' that can ensure the enemy cannot flank without being noticed.
 On defense, sentinels can use their abilities to slow enemies from entering a site.
 This provides valuable time for the sentinels' team members to come and provide defensive support.
-The sentinels are Chamber, Cypher, Killjoy, and Sage.

-Initiator

 Initiators plan out the offensive pushes.
 Initiators specialize in breaking through defensive enemy positions.
 Initiators' abilities can consist of flashes but also abilities that can reveal the location of enemies.
 This information allows for attackers to know where enemies are and make taking a site easier.
 On defense, initiators can use their abilities to provide information on where the attackers are going, as well as helping their teammates retake a lost site.
-The initiators are Breach, Fade, Gekko, Kay-O, Skye, and Sova.